Minkalla/quantum-safe-privacy-portal/docs/SSO.md

 ## Overview

-This document provides comprehensive guidance for implementing, configuring, and troubleshooting SAML 2.0-based Single Sign-On (SSO) integration in the Quantum Safe Privacy Portal.
+This document provides comprehensive guidance for implementing, configuring, and troubleshooting SAML 2.0-based Single Sign-On (SSO) integration in the Quantum Safe Privacy Portal, including the Security Risk Mitigation Framework with HybridCryptoService fallback mechanisms implemented in WBS 1.14.

 ## Architecture Overview